sketchbuch/wir-bitten-um-entschuldigung/README.md

 The train from Uchtspringer to Stendal was delayed, and left us 3 minutes to run from platform 5 to platfrom 7 (which is at the end of platform 1).

-There were some people who were disabled who couldn't make this and had to wait at least an hour for the next train.
+There were some people who were disabled who couldn't make this and had to wait at least two hours for the next train - they only run every two hours on weekends and holidays.

 ### 24th of December - Conductor Scroodge